 We may have conflicts of interests with some of the affiliated companies we have invested in.
 Certain of our board members and executive officers hold directorship and/or senior management positions and own shares, restricted share units and/or options in these affiliated companies.
-For example, Mr. Shuang Liu, our director and Chief Executive Officer, also serves as the chairman of Particle; Mr. Ya Li, our director and co-president, also serves as the director and Chief Executive Officer of Particle; and Mr. Tong Chen, our co-president, also serves as the director and president of Particle.
-All of Mr. Shuang Liu, Mr. Ya Li and Mr. Tong Chen have been granted or promised options by Particle as incentive share compensation.
+For example, Mr. Shuang Liu, our director and Chief Executive Officer, also serves as the chairman of Particle.
+Mr. Shuang Liu has been granted or promised options by Particle as incentive share compensation.
 These affiliated companies may continue to grant or promise incentive share compensation to certain of our board members and executive officers from time to time.
 These relationships could create, or appear to create, conflicts of interest when these persons are faced with decisions with potentially different implications for these affiliated companies and us.
 In addition, we do not have a non-compete agreement with most of these affiliated companies and therefore neither we nor they are prohibited from entering into competition with each other in respect of our respective current businesses or new businesses.
 As such, we may not be able to resolve potential conflicts, and even if we do so, the resolution may be less favorable to us than if we were dealing with unrelated parties.